 Not that I’m a lush, but I like bars.
 Not just the establishments known as bars, pubs or watering holes, but the actual bar itself.
-I find much comfort in sitting on a comfortable stool – with back if you please – and sipping a cold beer or two while taking in the goings on.
+I find much comfort in sitting on a comfortable stool – with back if you please – and sipping a cold beer or two, on tap or cold in a bottle, while taking in the goings on.
 Perhaps engaging in idle chitchat on one side and a more serious conversation on the other.
 The smooth top, either shiny wood or metallic, is cool and pleasing to the touch.

 I recall as a university student having friends who lived out in the suburbs and for whom ‘house parties’ were the socializing mainstay.
 I was never a big fan.
 Upon arrival I would seek out a comfortable spot near or even in the kitchen, because that’s where the fridge was, the one cooling the beer I brought that very mysteriously seemed to disappear faster than I was consuming them.
 Before too long I’d find myself traipsing through a stranger’s house in stockinged feet in search of a bathroom, hoping against hope that there would not be a lineup.
 Certainly not my idea of fun.
 Worrying about finding my boots and coat when it thankfully came time to leave was yet another annoyance to be borne.